 Before the law was given, in the early days of humanity, there was a need for marriage between close relatives, as there were a limited number of human beings.
 Adam and Eve’s children married their siblings, by necessity.
 Even in those days, however, marriage between parent and child was not allowable, as Genesis 2:24 implies: “That is why a man leaves his father and mother and is united to his wife, and they become one flesh.”
 A man was to leave his mother, not marry her.

-In the very early days of humanity, there were a limited number of human beings.
-As a result, marriage between close relatives was often necessary.
 It was not until humanity increased greatly on the earth that people no longer needed to intermarry among relatives.
 In the early days of humanity, the human genetic code was not corrupted to the extent that it is today.
-Therefore, it was safe for close relatives to marry and have children.
-There was little risk of genetic abnormalities in their children.
-Once the human race expanded and, due to sin, the human genetic code became corrupted too much, God commanded against the marriage of close relatives.
+Therefore, marriages between close relatives carried little risk of genetic abnormalities in the children they produced.
+Once the human race expanded and, due to sin, the human genetic code grew more corrupt, God commanded against the marriage of close relatives.